szelongq/tp/docs/UserGuide.md

 **Format:** `view INDEX`
 * Displays the data of the employee at the specified `INDEX`.
-* The index refers to the index number shown in the displayed employee list.
+* The index refers to the number next to an employee's name in the displayed employee list.
-* The index **must be a positive integer** 1, 2, 3, ...​

 **Example:**
 * `list` followed by `view 3` displays the information of the 3rd employee in the employee list.